long-distance caregivers

 Aging Life Care™… There’s a Professional for That

-Aging Life Care Professionals can provide caregiver support, alleviate stress through meeting individualized needs, and offer information about local services.
+Aging Life Care Professionals can provide caregiver support, alleviate stress through quality, person-centered care, and offer information about local services.
 They can recommend the most appropriate, available, and cost-effective services that will support the older adult and the family.

 For long-distance caregivers, Aging Life Care Professionals can provide the ongoing supervision and communication link so often needed to avoid frequent and costly trips.